LIMON100/DA/Faster-r-cnn/readme.md

     python generate_tfrecords.py --path_to_images "path your validation images folder" --path_to_annot "path validation csv file" --path_to_label_map "path to labelmap.pbtxt file" --path_to_save_tfrecords "save path"

+#### Download config file according to your desire and change this line

+change config file:

+num_classes: classes number

+batch_size: 64(better but if you don't have powerful gpu than change whatever you want)

+num_steps: 25000(2000 per class is better.
+You can set more)

+fine_tune_checkpoint : set path where you save trained model expample(your_checkpoint_path/ckpt-0)

+label_map_path: change path in train+eval

+input_path: change tfrecord path for both train+eval